TheTechAngle/TheTechAngle.github.io/_posts/AWS_Applications.md

 * Coordinates work across application components, coordination of tasks (invocations of various processing steps, including human actions)
 * Workflow executions can last upto 1 year
 * Task oriented API (vs SQS msg oriented)
+* HTTP based API, can be interacted with any language
 * Task is assigned only once, never duplicated
 * Keeps track of all the tasks and events in an application.
 * SWF ACTORS